faisalhussaini/MyTour/README.md

 A C++ GIS navigation software aimed towards tourists.

 Designed a mapping GIS in C++ catered specifically towards tourists using data procured from OpenStreetMaps.
-Used the GTK graphics package to create an interactive UI.
+Used the GTK graphics package and Glade to create an interactive UI.
 * The software visualizes the data very similar to how Google Maps displays streets, buildings, parks, and different natural features using parsed data.
 * The software allows the user to find the shortest route between two destinations using the A* algorithm.
 It also solves a variation of the travelling salesman problem where the software computes the best possible route.
 * Users can choose to load a map from a large list of cities.
 They could see different Points of Interest, Tourist and Leisure locations, and click to get information on them.